Want to listen instead of read? Tune in to this article overview:

 Every type of drink (beer, wine, liquor, etc.) has a different amount of alcohol in it.
 At a bar, drinks are generally standardized to easily keep track of how much alcohol you’ve had.
 A standard “drink” is 0.6 ounces of alcohol.

-For example, one beer is 12 fluid ounces and it contains 5% alcohol.
+For example, one beer is 12 fluid ounces, and it contains 5% alcohol.
 Wine is a much more concentrated drink at 12%.
 Just 5 fluid ounces of wine is considered one drink.
 One shot of rum, vodka or gin at 40% alcohol (80 proof) is considered one drink.
 All three have the same amount of alcohol.

 If you have one glass of wine (5 fluid ounces), your liver will be able to metabolize it in about one hour.
-If you have two shots of vodka one after the other, it will take two hours to get sober again.
+If you have two shots of vodka, one after the other, it will take two hours to get sober again.

 And remember—alcohol is alcohol.
 A breathalyzer doesn’t distinguish between a shot or “just a beer.”
-It affects your blood alcohol concentration (BAC) the same way.
+It affects your blood alcohol concentration (BAC) in the same way.

 Related Topic: Is Alcohol a Drug